This article focuses on safety and avoiding injury when planning or partaking in a days fishing in Scotland with us.

 Safety – take time to stretch before fishing

 The importance of stretching before fishing cannot be overlooked.
 If you are relaxed and supple, this will minimise injury and make the day more enjoyable.
 Equally, taking regular breaks to stretch is useful, especially when doing a new activity such as learning to Spey Cast.
 When people learn to cast, it’s natural that guests tense up and our teaching techniques emphasise staying relaxed and not forcing anything, and allowing the rod to deliver casts with minimum effort.

 Another aspect of teaching, is that the correct stance is adopted, this will avoid twisting and putting joints under unnecessary strain.

 Trout fisherman can often develop Repetitive Strain Injuries (RSI) and a common one is tendonitis or tennis elbow.
 To avoid this, its vital to stretch before hand and if you have any underlying muscle strains, know your limitations.
 I’m also a great advocate of using small lightweight rods.
-Why thrash around with an #8 weight which resembles a snooker cue, when you can enjoy a #5 weight weighing not much more than a few ounces.
-By the way, before you say yes but in a strong wind you need a bigger rod, I don’t buy that either, I use a #5 weight or lighter for all my trout fishing.
+Why thrash around with an #8 weight which resembles a snooker cue, when you can enjoy a #4 weight weighing not much more than a few ounces.
+By the way, before you say yes but in a strong wind you need a bigger rod, I don’t buy that either, I use a #4/5 weight or lighter for all my trout fishing.
 It will save your joints!
 Stripping line repetitively can cause strains to the triceps, I know, I have had this injury.
-I was fishing in Shetland for wild brown trout and this requires fast stripping of paltered flies and covering as much water as possible, it can also knacker your triceps, so stretch before hand.
+I was fishing in Shetland for wild brown trout and this requires fast stripping of palmered flies, and covering as much water as possible, it can also knacker your triceps, so stretch before hand.